 Mendenhall is a very small city located in the state of Mississippi.
 With a population of 2,488 people and two constituent neighborhoods, Mendenhall is the 100th largest community in Mississippi.

 Unlike some cities, Mendenhall isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mendenhall are a mix of both white- and blue-collar jobs.
-Overall, Mendenhall is a city of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Mendenhall who work in sales jobs (10.30%), community and social services (7.50%), and food service (7.28%).
+Overall, Mendenhall is a city of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Mendenhall who work in sales jobs (12.12%), food service (9.67%), and healthcare (8.94%).

 Also of interest is that Mendenhall has more people living here who work in computers and math than 95% of the places in the US.

-Mendenhall is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Mendenhall doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Mendenhall is English.
 Other important languages spoken here include Spanish and African languages.